mschwa15/INST126---Project-1/README.md

 # INST126-Project-1

-# This code is for running basic calculator functions
-## Including addition, subtraction, multiplication, division, and exponential
+## This code is for running basic calculator functions, including addition, subtraction, multiplication, division, and exponential.